TSiu88/tea-distributor-redux/README.md

 <details>
   <summary>Click to expand to viewFurther Exploration topics </summary>

-  - [ ] As a user, I want the option to edit a keg's properties after entering them just in case I make a mistake.
+  - [ ] As a user, I want the option to edit a tea's properties after entering them just in case I make a mistake.
-  - [ ] As a user, I want to be able to delete a keg.
+  - [ ] As a user, I want to be able to delete a tea.
-  - [ ] As a user, I want a keg to update to say "Out of Stock" once it's empty.
+  - [x] As a user, I want a tea to update to say "Out of Stock" once it's empty.
-  - [ ] As a user, I want kegs with less than 10 pints to include a message that says "Almost Empty" so I can try a pint before it's gone!
+  - [x] As a user, I want teas with less than 10 pints to include a message that says "Almost Empty" so I can try some before it's gone!
-  - [ ] As a user, I want to have kegs prices to be color-coded for easy readability.
-This could be based on their price, the style of beer or kombucha, or the amount of pints left.
+  - [ ] As a user, I want to have teas prices to be color-coded for easy readability.
+This could be based on their price, the style of beer or kombucha, or the amount of tins left.
   - [ ] As a user, I want this application to be nicely styled.
 (Use stylesheets and CSS objects!)

 </details>